DecimalTurn/VBA-GitHub-Checks/templates/Check E: .gitattributes is misconfigured.md

 git commit -m "Restore line endings"
 ```

-Or you could also use [Enforce-CRLF](https://github.com/DecimalTurn/Enforce-CRLF) which will prevent LF from being introduced by mistake in the future (Option B).
+Or you could also use [Enforce-CRLF](https://github.com/DecimalTurn/Enforce-CRLF) which will prevent LF from being introduced by mistake in the future as well (Option B).

 For more information on how to configure your .gitattributes file and why you don't want to set the `text` property for VBA files, you can have a look at https://github.com/DecimalTurn/VBA-on-GitHub.